Joining the National Flood Insurance Program

 In order to join the National Flood Insurance Program a municipality simply needs to pass a resolution indicating that it is interested in joining the program, fill out an application (see right column of this page) and adopt the necessary flood damage prevention local law to be approved by the New York State Department of Environmental Conservation and the Federal Emergency Management Agency.
 This local law indicates that if a community has mapped flood hazard areas and if development is to occur in those flood hazard areas then the development is required to be built to certain standards, identified in the National Flood Insurance Program's regulations (44 CFR 60.3) and the New York State Building and Residential Codes.
 If development is being considered for a Special Flood Hazard Area, then the local floodplain administrator, an office designated in the local law, reviews the development to ensure that construction standards have been met before issuing a floodplain development permit.
 Non-structural development within a Special Flood Hazard Area is also subject to a local floodplain development permit.

 The New York State Department of Environmental Conservation has three model local laws for flood damage prevention that communities can adopt to join the program: one for communities without mapped flood hazards, one for communities with standard mapped flood hazards, and another for communities with coastal flood hazard areas.
-Links to these laws and other materials to join the National Flood Insurance Program are listed in the right-hand column on this webpage.
+Materials needed to join the National Flood Insurance Program are listed in the right-hand column on this webpage.
 If your community would like more information on joining the program please contact the floodplain management section at the number also listed in the right-hand column.

 To request the Model Flood Damage Prevention Law appropriate for your community, please contact the DEC Floodplain Management Section at 518-402-8185 or at firstname.lastname@example.org.